SHANJIDA-HRIDE/API-Testing-with-Postman/README.md

 # Introduction
-This document explains how to run an API test with Postman against.
+Welcome to the API testing suite for the thetestingworldapi.com API.
+This repository contains a Postman collection and environment designed to facilitate API testing for various functionalities related to student management.
+The API allows operations such as fetching student details, creating new students, retrieving specific students, adding technical skills, and managing student addresses.

 # Summery
-I have Completed an API test of student details, Create Student, Get Specific Student, Create Technical Skills, Create Student Address. https://thetestingworldapi.com/
+I have Completed an API test of student details, Create Student, Get Specific Student, Create Technical Skills, and Create Student Address. https://thetestingworldapi.com/
 <p align="center">
   <img src="https://github.com/SHANJIDA-HRIDE/API-Testing-with-Postman/assets/62147630/257e086c-a3ef-431c-9ea8-b27ee39a8ab2" />
 </p>

-Here in this API student details viewed and different tests were performed like GET, POST, PUT,DELETE.
+Here in this API student details viewed and different tests were performed like GET, POST, PUT, DELETE.

 **Summary:** Test Scripts 6 and Total 20 assertions were done.
 All of them passed with 0 skipped tests.
 The number of iteration was 1.